OpenSimTools/RaceDirector/docs/Plugins/PitCrew.md

 connected clients.

 The Web interface can be accessed:
  - From the `/ui` directory on the server itself (e.g. `http://myserver:8042/ui/`).
+It will try to connect automatically to the same server, unless otherwise specified.
  - On the [PitCrew section](https://opensimtools.github.io/RaceDirector/PitCrew/) of
    RaceDirector's Web pages.
 Note that the server will have to support encrypted connections to use this method (configuration is out of scope for this guide).

-Autoconnect can also be triggered using the `connect` parameter (e.g.
+Auto-connect can also be triggered using the `connect` parameter (e.g.
 `https://opensimtools.github.io/RaceDirector/PitCrew/?connect=wss://myserver:8042/`).

 ### Configuration